djity/fact-client-angular/README.md

 Directives should use [angular-material](https://material.angularjs.org/) and generally try to follow the [material-design](http://www.google.com/design/spec/material-design/introduction.html) specifications.

 Directives should as much as possible be independent from the services.
 Meaning that it should be possible to write small offline test pages for directives.
-This improves testability and decoupling.
+This improves testability and development efficiency.

 Demos should be created next to 'demos/basic' and use this first demo as a seed.
-When doing some improvements this demo should be maintained to be the best for bootstrapping other demos.
+When doing some improvements this demo should be maintained to be the best for bootstrapping others.

-To the demos simply include '[deploy-demos]' in a commit message:
+To the deploy demos simply include '[deploy-demos]' in a commit message.
+Do not try to commit manually to the gh-pages branch:

     git commit -m '[deploy-demos] my commit message' git push